crdschurch/jekyll-contentful/README.md

 This gem provides some utilities for setting up associations between your content models and a generator that will populate your collection pages with the associated objects.

-To use this feature, you need to specify the Contentful reference field name and what content-model(s) it is associated with under the `has_many` heading in `_config.yml`, like this...
+To use this feature, you need to specify the Contentful reference field name and what content-model(s) it is associated with under the `has_many` or `belongs_to` heading in `_config.yml`, like this...

 ```yml
 contentful: